meterhub/meter-viewer/README.md

 # Meterviewer

-Meter Data viewer, to view multiple dataset via notebook.
+Meter Data viewer, not only to view multiple dataset via notebook.

+## Features

+1. Meter Image generation.
+2. Generate jsondb for meter dataset.
+3. Generate sqlite.db for meter dataset.
+4. View the dataset with streamlit.

 ## Install